ServiceWeaver/weaver/website/docs.md

 method calls that result in a `weaver.RemoteCallError`.
 Ensuring that all methods are either read-only or idempotent is one way to ensure safe retries, for example.
 Service Weaver does not automatically retry method calls that fail.

-## Lifetime

-The `weaver.Get` function returns a client to a component; `weaver.Get[Foo]` returns a client to the `Foo` component, for example.
-Components are constructed the first time you call `weaver.Get`.
-Constructing a component can sometimes be expensive.
-When deploying a Service Weaver application on the cloud, for example, constructing a component may involve launching a container.
-For this reason, we recommend you call `weaver.Get` proactively to incur this overhead at initialization time rather than on the critical path of serving a client request.

 ## Config